Start9Labs/documentation/source/contributing/services/wrapper.rst

 Service Wrapper
 ***************

-Everything you need to build a service.
+Each service is bound with a wrapper repository, which contains everything you need to build a service.

-Each service is bound with a wrapper repository.
 The purpose of this repo is:

-- Denote any dependencies required to run and build the project.
+- Denote any dependencies required to run and build the project
-- To define the necessary, ``config_rules.yaml``, ``config_spec.yaml`` and ``manifest.yaml`` options.
+- To define the necessary, ``config_rules.yaml``, ``config_spec.yaml`` and ``manifest.yaml`` options
-- To build the project into the ``.s9pk`` format digestible to the Embassy.
+- To build the project into the ``.s9pk`` format digestible to EmbassyOS
-- Link to the source project as a git submodule.
+- Link to the source project as a git submodule
-- Define the docker file for running the project on an Embassy.
+- Define the docker file for running the project on EmbassyOS
-- Provide documentation for the project, especially user runbook instructions.
+- Provide documentation for the project, especially user runbook instructions
-- symlink of ``instructions.md`` from ``docs`` directory to wrapper repo root
+- symlink of ``instructions.md`` from ``docs`` directory to wrapper repo root, if included

 File Structure
 ==============